Fairlight, New South Wales: Fairlight Beach

 The K-12 was a 611-ton ex-submarine of the Royal Netherlands Navy (later the United States Navy) that was bought by private buyers after World War II and leased to the Port Jackson & Manly Steamship Company, who set her up as a museum ship at a custom berth adjacent to Manly harbour pool.
 When storms struck in June 1949, an attempt was made by her owners to tow her to a safer berth in Neutral Bay, however the tow ropes broke, and the submarine grounded on rocks near Fairlight Beach.
 The hull was lightened by salvagers then re-floated on 7 January 1951, and towed up the Parramatta River to Ryde Road bridge; however here she sank again after her seacocks were vandalised.
 Some sources say that the engines and sections of the bow remain in Fairlight and are accessible by scuba divers.
-However, they are the remains of a large aluminum speedboat that got blown by high winds and sunk on the night of 7 January 1952.
+However, they are the remains of a large aluminium speedboat that got blown by high winds and sunk on the night of 7 January 1952.

 Population

-In the 2016 Census, there were 5,840 people in Fairlight.
-63.6% of people were born in Australia.
-The next most common countries of birth were England 11.8% and New Zealand 2.8%.
-84.3% of people only spoke English at home.
-The most common responses for religion in Fairlight (State Suburbs) were No Religion 40.2%, Catholic 22.5% and Anglican 16.8%.
-The most common occupations in Fairlight (State Suburbs) included Professionals 38.4%, Managers 21.7%, Clerical and Administrative Workers 11.4%, Community and Personal Service Workers 8.2%, and Sales Workers 8.1%.
-The median household weekly income was high at $2,620.
-Housing was expensive in Fairlight, with the median weekly rent being $648 and the median monthly mortgage payment was $3,000.
+In the 2021 Census, there were 6,146 people in Fairlight.
+63.9% of people were born in Australia.
+The next most common countries of birth were England 11.5% and New Zealand 2.3%.
+86.1% of people only spoke English at home.
+The most common responses for religion were No Religion 51.0%, Catholic 19.9% and Anglican 14.4%.
+The most common occupations included Professionals 39.9%, Managers 24.3%, Clerical and Administrative Workers 10.2%, Community and Personal Service Workers 7.7%, and Sales Workers 6.5%.
+The median household weekly income was high at $3,251.
+Housing was expensive in Fairlight, with the median weekly rent being $720 and the median monthly mortgage payment was $3,467.